Aurora, Colorado, Shooting Leaves 3 Juveniles, 2 Adults Injured: Police

 Related Stories

-A spokesman for the Aurora police department, Officer Matthew Longshore, told the Associated Press that the victims included two girls, one boy and two adult men.
+Longshore said police had received a 911 call just before 11 p.m. on Saturday reporting that someone had been shot and that officers were on the scene “in less than 90 seconds.”

 Law enforcement said they are looking for at least one suspect and indicated that no one has been arrested yet.
-Longshore told the AP that there may “possibly” be other suspects and police was not yet certain about any information relating to motive.
+Longshore said that there “could possibly be more suspects” and the motive remained unclear as authorities were “still trying to interview everyone involved.”

-Longshore told CNN that investigators believe the shooting occurred during a party at the apartment complex.
+Longshore said that the shooting occurred during “a sort of gathering, or party, inside one of the apartments.”

 In 2012, a mass shooting in a movie theater in Aurora left 12 dead and 70 wounded; the shooter was subsequently sentenced to life in prison.